catpylnev/TempleRun/README.md

-# Tech Academy Game Development Bootcamp Live Project
+# Temple Run Arcade Game

 In the Tech Academy Game Development Bootcamp, I collaborated with a team to create an engaging arcade menu featuring various thrilling games.
 My primary focus was on developing a unique version of the popular Temple Run game.